cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/cnn/cnn-arch/_index.md

 ![convnet-multiple-feature-maps](images/convnet-feature-maps.png#center)
 *Convolutional layers with multiple feature maps.
 We can see the receptive field of each column of neurons of the next layer.
 Each column is produced by performing multiple convolutions (or cross correlation operations) between the volume below and each of the filters.*

-In each layer we can have in other works as was shown in the example above input and output feature maps of different depths.
+In each layer we can have in other words, as was shown in the example above, input and output feature maps of different depths.

 ![2d-convolution-b](images/2d-convolution-b.png#center)